 Payroll periods for supplemental pay shall correspond to regular pay dates during the period the supplemental work is performed.
 Supplemental pay assignments may be continued, revised, added or deleted as work duties specified by these assignments are relevant to institutional needs.

 A. Extra Teaching Assignment.
 If eligible for an extra course teaching assignment pursuant to Article 13, Work Responsibilities, it shall be compensated according to the tables below.
-In healthcare programs, lecture classes will be paid at the appropriate credit or equivalent contact hour rate ("clock/contact hour rate").
+In healthcare programs, lecture classes will be paid at the appropriate credit or equivalent contact hour rate ("clock/contract hour rate").
 Clinical and healthcare labs will be paid at the clock hour rate.

-Extra Teaching

-Academic Credential Clock/Contact

-Hour Rate

-Doctorate \$1,100 \$24.45

-Masters \$1,000 \$22.22

-Bachelors \$900 \$20.00

-Associate Degree and program specific credentials \$750 \$17.00
+Fall and Spring Extra Tea Summer Teaching Assign Academic Credential Credit Hour Rate Clock/Contact Hour Rate Doctorate \$1,100 \$24.45 Masters \$1,000 \$22.22 Bachelors \$900 \$20.00 Associate Degree and program specific credentials \$750 \$17.00

-Extra Teaching Assignment in Clinical or Lab Settings
+Extra Teaching Assignment in Clinical Settings

 Academic Credential Clock Hour Rate

 Doctorate \$73

 Masters \$66

 Bachelors \$60

 Associate Degree and program specific credentials \$50

-DO Program Chair.
-Program Chairs will be determined annually by the Vice President for Academic Affairs/Provost.
-Program Chairs shall receive a

-\$2,000.00 stipend for each of the Fall, Spring and Summer semesters, if assigned, and their duties may extend beyond their contractual duty days.
+- B. Program Chair.
+Program Chairs will be determined annually by the Provost.
+Program Chairs shall receive a \$2,000.00 stipend for each of the Fall, Spring and Summer semesters, if assigned, and their duties may extend beyond their contractual duty days.
 Total reassigned time shall not exceed forty percent (40%) of the regular contracted teaching load.
-Summer assignments as a Program Chair are dependent on institutional need.

-Non-teaching Pay Assignments.
+Summer assignments as a Program Chair are dependent on institutional need. - C. Non-teaching Pay Assignments.
 For Faculty members who provide leadership in a non-teaching capacity, and exceed their College Service requirements.
 Faculty must complete all obligations as set forth in Article 13, section 3., Work Responsibilities (e.g., instructional and office hours, professional development, College service, and Faculty advising), before they will be eligible to receive a Salary Supplement for a Non-Teaching Pay Assignment.
 The salary supplements are as follows: